Our Story

 In the winter of 2019-2020, the Parks Department installed a new rod-iron fence around the garden.

-LaGuardia Corner Gardens is on land owned by the NYC Dept. of Transportation.
-LCG’s members have sought to transfer the site to the NYC Dept. of Parks in order to protect the garden from development.
-Both Community Board 2 and our NYC Council Member support the transfer.
-So why hasn’t it happened?
-NYU has likely blocked the transfer.
+LaGuardia Corner Gardens is on land owned by the NYC Department of Transportation.
+LCG’s members have sought to transfer the site to the NYC Department of Parks in order to protect the garden from development.
+Both Community Board 2 and our NYC Council Member supported the transfer, but it never happened.
+We think that NYU blocked the transfer every time.

 NYU owns the land of the one-story supermarket adjacent to the garden, as well as the superblock comprising the Silver Towers and the Washington Square Village.
 In 2012, the city council approved NYUs massive expansion plan, which included construction of 4 new buildings, one of them at the Morton Williams Supermarket site.
 As one of the concessions to the neighborhood, NYU offered the city the option to build a public school at the supermarket site.
 Initially, the school was to be integrated into an NYU building.
-However, as of 2021, NYU had no plans to build on the site, in which case the school would be a stand-alone building.
-If the City decides not to build a school there, NYU can build on the site at a later time without restrictions.
-The deadline for the School Construction Authority to exercise the option to build a public school at the site was moved back several times until 2021.
+However, by 2021, NYU had no longer plans to build on the site, in which case the school would be a stand-alone building.
+The deadline for the School Construction Authority (SCA) to exercise the option to build a public school at the site was moved back several times until 2021.

 Banner